spree/api.spreecommerce.com/content/v1/products.md

   :current_page => 1 }
 end %>

+### Sorting results

+Results can be returned in a specific order by specifying which field to sort by when making a request.

+    GET /api/products?q[s]=sku%20asc

+It is also possible to sort results using an associated object's field.

+    GET /api/products?q[s]=shipping_category_name%20asc

 ## A single product

 To view the details for a single product, make a request using that product\'s permalink: